100 WVIA Way

 Sacco would replace former Commissioner Matt McGloin, who resigned in February.

-With the common pleas scheduled to appoint replacements, the county and Gaughan asked the Supreme Court for an emergency order barring the commissioner appointment Wednesday.
+With the common pleas court scheduled to appoint replacements, the county and Gaughan asked the Supreme Court for an emergency order barring the commissioner appointment Wednesday.

 The court did not rule by the time the common pleas judges met to appoint Sacco and Bieber Mailen, but did so Friday morning.